|

 - DQ - data in/out

-- VDD - power supply voltage (unused)
+- VDD - power supply voltage

 temperature sensor pinout

-sourcing required power from the data terminal.
+as the sensor sources required power from the data line.

-Note that running the sensor in parasitic mode reduces the maximum temperature it can
+Running the sensor in parasitic mode reduces the maximum temperature it can

 should be ample for most applications.